Marius-PA/ComputerScienceNotes/2023_Notes/november/week13-17_november/bitmap.md

 ### pixel is the smallest addressable unit of an image

-a pixel is a representative bit of a coresponding colour
+a pixel is a representative of a bit coresponding a colour or level of brightness

 # Colour Depth

+***the number of bits used to store each pixel*** NOT the number of COLOURS

+- colour depth = 8

+- different colour = 256

+- BECAUSE 2<sup>8</sup> = 256

+---

 colour depht = 2